Howard Donald: Personal life

-Donald was educated at Moorside Primary School and Littlemoss High School.

 Since January 2015, Donald has been married to illustrator Katie Halil.
-A spokesperson for him said "I can confirm Howard Donald and Katie Halil were married at a private ceremony for close family and friends on 2 January."
+A spokesperson for him said, "I can confirm Howard Donald and Katie Halil were married at a private ceremony for close family and friends on 2 January."

 He is the father of two daughters from two previous relationships.
 He also has two sons with his wife Katie Halil.

 In April 2010, Donald was granted a super-injunction against former girlfriend, musician Adakini Ntuli, with whom he had been in an on/off relationship from 2000 to 2008.
-(See Ntuli v Donald) After Ntuli engaged publicist Max Clifford and began negotiations with the News of the World, Donald obtained the super-injunction.
+(See Ntuli v Donald.)
+After Ntuli engaged publicist Max Clifford and began negotiations with the News of the World, Donald obtained the super-injunction.
 The non-publicity side of the injunction was lifted in November 2010.

 In 2007, he expressed his view that cannabis should be legalised, saying, "If more people went out stoned than drunk I think there would be less fighting, less trouble, and less violence."
 He admitted to having "dabbled with ecstasy" in the past.

 In June 2012, it was revealed that along with Take That bandmates Gary Barlow and Mark Owen, Donald had invested £26 million in music industry investment schemes.
 The news attracted controversy when it was understood that the schemes could serve as tax shelters for high-net-worth people.
 Lawyers responded to the claims, stating the band members "paid significant tax, and that they believed the schemes were not for tax avoidance purposes but were legitimate commercial enterprises."
 In an interview with BBC Radio in 2020, Paul Stenning, who worked for the band in 1995 under their financial advisor Simon Orange, explained the way the band's finances were structured, saying they were "meticulously disseminated".

 He is a supporter of Manchester United.

 Health problems

 During the Beautiful World Tour in 2007, Donald suffered a collapsed lung after performing a series of gymnastic stunts on stage, and was kept on a hospital ward for the two days, while the rest of the band performed as a threesome.
-However, Donald recovered quickly enough to reunite with the band in the final leg of the tour.
+However, Donald recovered quickly enough to reunite with the band on the final leg of the tour.